Positroid Links and Braid varieties: Positroid Braids and Equivalences

 \begin{definition} Let $r=(r_{ij})$ be a cyclic rank matrix of type $(k,n)$, $(i,j)\in\Z^2$.
-By definition, the infinite matrix braid $M^\infty_k(r)\in\cB_k$ is given by the tangle diagram obtained by drawn in $\R^2$ the five local tangles according to Figure \ref{fig:MatrixBraid}.
+By definition, the infinite matrix braid $M^\infty_k(r)$ is given by the tangle diagram obtained by drawing in $\R^2$ the six local tangles according to Figure \ref{fig:MatrixBraid}.
+By definition, the matrix braid $M_k(r)\in\cB_k$ is obtained from the infinite matrix braid $M^\infty_k(r)\in\cB_k$ by restricting its diagram to the grid $j\in[1,n]$.
+We define the matrix link $\La(r)\sse\R^3$ to be the smooth 0-framed closure of $M_k(r)$. $\Box$ \end{definition}